 ASEAN: Mekong River Crisis

-With raging waters that unite and support much of Southeast Asia, the majestic Mekong River extends over 4,800 km, making it the largest in the area.
+With raging waters that unite and support Southeast Asia, the majestic Mekong River extends over 4,800 km, making it the largest in the area.
 With thousands of diverse plants and fish species, it is often referred to as the “Mother of Water,” serving as a prosperous environmental hub and a staple for commerce.
 People in the region depend on its fish stocks and rice farms for their livelihoods, making it a vital part of local economies.
-However, as developing technologies have advanced to renewable sources of energy, attention has been drawn to the prospects of the river.
-In the 1990s, the Chinese government established hydropower dams and sand-mining developments, aiming to provide energy, irrigate crops, and prevent flooding.
-Yet, this presented a major concern for the well-being of the river, as natural resources have been depleted and sediments have accumulated over time, disturbing the delicate balance of the ecosystems.
+However, the recent developments of sand-minding and hydropower dams have presented a major concern for the well-being of the river, as natural resources have been depleted and sediments have accumulated over time, disturbing the delicate balance of the ecosystems.

-Over reliance on the river for transportation has also had a negative impact on international commerce and led to the displacement of its many inhabitants.
-Today, countries along the lower areas of the basin of the Mekong River suffer significantly from its environmental degradation.
-Fortunately, the Association of Southeast Asian Nations (ASEAN) and the Mekong River Commission (MRC) have been working to combat this issue by advocating for development efforts that are sustainable, based on extensive research and understanding of the construction of hydropower energy sources.
+Over reliance on the river has also had a negative impact on international commerce and led to the displacement of its many inhabitants.
+Today, countries along the lower areas of the basin of the Mekong River suffer significantly from its ecological degradation.
+Fortunately, the Association of Southeast Asian Nations (ASEAN) and the Mekong River Commission (MRC) have been working to combat this issue by advocating for efforts that are more sustainable.

 In this committee, delegates will examine the environmental, economic, and social impacts that these modern projects have had, as they discuss ways to mitigate the loss of biodiversity, essential water resources, fish stocks and rice farms, displacement of communities, and the desired direction this project will go in—and whether local communities, international leadership, or some other body has the right to take initiative for the future of this ongoing project.